abrudz/QuadRS/README.md

  - `⍵L` is shorthand for `⍵.Lengths`
  - `⍵N` is shorthand for `⍵.Names`

-The result of the transformation function will be formatted and raveled before returning the result to ⎕R or ⎕S.
+QuadR will format and raveled the result of the transformation function before returning its result to ⎕R, since ⎕R's transformation function must return a simple character vector (string).

 See [the documention](http://help.dyalog.com/16.0/Content/Language/System%20Functions/r.htm) under **Transformation Function** for details.

+Optionally, the Code may be have one or more lines of post-processing function bodies.
+Like the transformation function, these are identified by the precence of `⍵`, and curly braces are added automatically.
+The post processing functions will be applied bottom-up: The last post-processing function will be applied to the result of ⎕R or ⎕S, and then the second-to-last will be applied to the result of that, etc. See [here](https://codegolf.stackexchange.com/a/128722/43319) for an example use of a post-processing function.

 ### Input
 This is the input document – the data which is to be modified.
 Leave this blank for programs that produce output without input.